Master of Social Work (MSW)

 The programs of the Boston University School of Social Work are fully accredited by the Council on Social Work Education.

 The full-time program includes two years of full-time study on the Charles River Campus in Boston.
 The usual program in the foundation year includes 27 semester credits in coursework and 6 semester credits in field education.
 The advanced-year program includes 24 semester credits in coursework and 8 semester credits in the field.
 To view sample full-time program plans, please visit Educational Program Plans.

-The School offers an on-campus and three off-campus, extended part-time program options to incoming students each year and a part-time Online Program that accepts students each semester.
+The School offers an on-campus and three off-campus, extended part-time program options to incoming students each year and a part-time Online Program that accepts students three times a year.
 Part-time students fulfill the degree requirements in either three years (plus summers) or four years (without summers).
 Students take two to three courses per semester.

 If there is sufficient interest (this fluctuates from year to year), part-time students who have had previous social work experience and for whom the plan is considered educationally sound may meet the requirements of the first field experience in a summer block placement after their first year.